furzepig/brachistochrone/_posts/writing/2019-11-09-superhero.md

   bushes I saw the Garfield with suction cups that I had given to Eileen when I finally moved out.

-  Dev said something, but I didn't register it.
-Most likely, he was swearing.
+  Dev swore.
 I looked at the grubby Garfield and then at the front door that was standing open.
 Green paint.
 Stained glass.
   Brass letterbox.
 Brass Number 6, shiny like it always was.